trisfaizal/Marketing-Site/_posts/2017-11-08-publishing-workflows-for-jekyll-editors.md

 ## Build options and environments

 Build options allow you to customise the build differently for each environment.
 For example, on your staging site you can publish draft posts so editors can preview them on the live site.
 On your production site you probably want them hidden.
-To achieve this you can enable the `--drafts` flag in site settings-&gt;build on your staging site.
+To achieve this you can enable the `--drafts` flag in **Site Settings** / **Build** on your staging site.

 ![build settings](/images/blog/git-workflows/build-settings.png){: .screenshot}